AboveAphid/PoorMans-t2t-groq-comp/README.md

 # Poor Man's Groq T2T Component

 ## What is this for?
-Start your poor man's journey of free T2T apis for JAISON!
+*Start your poor man's journey of free T2T apis for JAISON!*

+You tired of OpenAI's ***evil*** pricing of a couple cents per request??

+***Well no more I tell you!***

+With Groq's free, fresh, and *slightly outdated models* we can get a free T2T api that doesn't need to take up all your non-existent processing power!

 You can visit Groq's docs here: https://console.groq.com/docs/overview